bradford-hamilton/Ruby-On-Quails/guides/source/3_2_release_notes.md

 * New applications get a flag `config.active_record.auto_explain_threshold_in_seconds` in the environments configuration files.
 With a value of `0.5` in `development.rb` and commented out in `production.rb`.
 No mention in `test.rb`.

 * Added `config.exceptions_app` to set the exceptions application invoked by the `ShowException` middleware when an exception happens.
-Defaults to `ActionDispatch::PublicExceptions.new(Rails.public_path)`.
+Defaults to `ActionDispatch::PublicExceptions.new(Quails.public_path)`.

 * Added a `DebugExceptions` middleware which contains features extracted from `ShowExceptions` middleware.